ajayapra/shoebox-spybot/README.md

 - **06/17/17**
   - Cloned and modified object tracking algorithm from a [previous project](https://github.com/amkurup/object_trcaking)
   - To change keyboard layouts (since the UBUNTU+ROS image comes with all kinds of German settings) run `sudo dpkg-reconfigure keyboard-configuration`
+  - Created a control node, which can be called by the command `robot-force`, Tracking can then be enabled/disabled by pressing `v`.
+Press `q` ro quit